5 Questions to ask when planning a Makerspace

 It seems like everyone on Twitter is working on a Makerspace grant or proposal for their school.
 It’s SO exciting to see so many educators embracing the MakerEd philosophy and diving right in.
 But before you go and ask your administration for $5,000 for a state-of-the-art Makerspace, you need to ask yourself some questions:

 What are the goals of this Makerspace?

 Are you focused on getting students to exercise their creativity?
-To learn about electronics hands-on?
-To design and prototype their own creations?
-To practice engineering skills?
+Learn about electronics hands-on?
+Design and prototype their own creations?
+Practice engineering skills?
 While a Makerspace can do all of those things, some people want to focus on one domain more than another.
 Some are focused on providing exposure to technologies that students would never see otherwise.
 Some are more interested in creative expression through crafts and DIY.
 Both are valid.

 What does my school already have?

 The needs of a 1:1 school or a school where every single student has some type of device are going to be different from a school that doesn’t have functional wi-fi.
 Your library might already have an iPad cart.
 Your school might already have a robotics team or woodshop.
 Your science department might have bins of K’nex that they bought years ago that are just sitting around.
 These need to be considered as you put together your Makerspace proposal.